STEllAR-GROUP/hpx/docs/sphinx/manual/migration_guide.rst

 MPI_Alltoall
 -------------

-The following code cGathers data from and scatters data to all processes.
+The following code gathers data from and scatters data to all processes.

 |mpi| code: